 Introduction: ASPRS Awards & Scholarships

-The ASPRS Awards and Scholarships program is supported by ASPRS members and participating sponsors through contributions to the ASPRS Foundation.
+The ASPRS Awards program is supported by ASPRS members and participating sponsors through contributions to the ASPRS Foundation and ASPRS.
 For more information or to make a contribution, go to ASPRS Foundation.

-The Presentation of the Awards will take place at the “Installation of Officers and Awards Meeting” (or other times as indicated) held during the Annual (Spring) Conference of ASPRS
+The Presentation of the Awards typically takes place during the Annual (Spring) Conference of ASPRS

 Please see each award description for more details, as each one has specific requirements.
 You may also want to check out our career brochure, "Shape the Future" for more information on the career opportunities in photogrammetry and remote sensing.

 Each award has specific application instructions.
-General instructions for all applicants are listed here.
+For last year, general instructions for all applicants are listed here.

-The DigitalGlobe Foundation Award for the Application of High-Resolution Digital Satellite Imagery will make available one new collection of imagery in addition to the archive imagery previously available:
+The DigitalGlobe Foundation Award for the Application of High-Resolution Digital Satellite Imagery continues to make available one new collection of imagery in addition to the archive imagery previously available:

 In addition to archive imagery, applicants may apply for one new collection from any of DigitalGlobe’s five satellites (IKONOS, QuickBird, GeoEye-1, WorldView-1, and WorldView-2), not exceeding 500 square kilometres.
 Grant of a new collection may not compete with areas experiencing high demand for satellite resources or with DigitalGlobe Regional Affiliates (Contact the DigitalGlobe Foundation for details).
 This is limited to one new collection that will be granted within one calendar year, conditioned upon satellite availability and a strong application.

-The following award grants have been increased for the 2015 awards year:
+The following award grants were increased for the 2015 awards year:

-The Robert N. Colwell Memorial Fellowship is now valued at $6,500
+The Robert N. Colwell Memorial Fellowship was valued at $6,500

-The Paul R. Wolf Memorial Scholarship is now valued at $4,000
+The Paul R. Wolf Memorial Scholarship was valued at $4,000

-The Francis H. Moffitt Memorial Scholarship is now valued at $6,500
+The Francis H. Moffitt Memorial Scholarship was valued at $6,500

-And The Outstanding Technical Achievement Award is now valued at $5,500
+And The Outstanding Technical Achievement Award was valued at $5,500